-Future Vision for Water Lane: As a purpose-built, low-car neighbourhood, Water Lane will act as a catalyst for the whole city to fundamentally re-imagine how people and goods move around.
-It will be easy to move around on foot, by cycle and on public transport within Water Lane and to get to the rest of the City, thanks to significant street improvements, new connections and improved services that the development will help deliver.
-With plenty of car club cars, people will be able to drive when they need to and new delivery hubs will mean that vans don't need to drive all the way to front doors.
+Future Vision for Water Lane: Water Lane is unique as Exeter's first, purpose built, low-car neighbourhood which has been a catalyst for the whole city to fundamentally re-imagine how people and goods move around.
+It's easy to move around on foot, by bike and by public transport within Water Lane and to get to the rest of the City, thanks to the significant street improvements, new connections and improved services the development helped deliver.
+With plenty of car clubs, people can drive when they need to and the delivery hubs mean vans don't need to drive all the way to people's front doors.

-Most people coming from further afield will arrive by public transport thanks to the two train stations, improved public transport services and new facilities for storing large water-sports equipment.
-The streets in Water Lane will be social spaces where people and wildlife enjoy spending time.
-Instead of parked cars and road space, the streets will be abundant in native, wildlife-friendly, hardy and robust planting, with small play areas, planters to grow food and places to sit and enjoy the sunshine.
+Most people coming from further afield arrive by public transport thanks to the two train stations, improved park and change services and new facilities for storing large water-sports equipment.
+The streets in Water Lane are social spaces where people, and a lot of wildlife, enjoy spending time.
+Instead of parked cars and road space, the streets are abundant in planting, with small play areas, planters to grow food and places to sit and enjoy the sunshine.